 PHP redirect mechanism is used to navigate the user from one page to another without clicking any hyperlinks.
 This will be helpful in such circumstances where the redirect should be done in the background.

 For example, when the user is accessing the payment gateway, the redirect should automatically be taken place to notify the URL using a PHP script.

 PHP provides predefined function, named header(),for URL redirection.
-Using this header() function, we need to send location header by specifying URL to which the page should be redirected.
+Using this header() function, we need to send the location header by specifying the URL to which the page should be redirected.

-In the above syntax of PHP redirect, we need to replace with a valid URL to which we want to move.
-We can specify either absolute URL or relative URL for this location header.
-If we specify relative URL, it will search for the page in our domain where we exist.
+In the above syntax of PHP redirect, we need to replace it with a valid URL to which we want to move.
+We can specify either an absolute URL or a relative URL for this location header.
+If we specify a relative URL, it will search for the page in our domain where we exist.

-Note: Before specifying page URL for location header, we should make sure that the page exists.
+Note: Before specifying the page URL for the location header, we should make sure that the page exists.

 Before executing PHP redirect, we should ensure about, no output is sent to the browser before the line where we call the header() function.
 For example,

 This script will display the following warning notice to the browser.